espressif/esp-hosted/README.md

 # ESP-Hosted solution

-ESP-Hosted project provides a way to use ESP32 as a communication processor for Wi-Fi and Bluetooth/BLE connectivity.
+ESP-Hosted project provides a way to use ESP32 or ESP32-S2 (termed as ESP peripheral) as a communication processor for Wi-Fi and Bluetooth/BLE connectivity.
 On the host side, ESP-Hosted offers a standard network interface for receiving and transmitting 802.3 frames.
 On top of the network interface, the host can use its own TCP/IP and TLS stack.
 For BT connectivity, a standard HCI interface is exposed to the Bluetooth host stack.

 Please note that this project doesn't provide a standard 802.11 interface to the host.
-For the control path between the host and ESP32, ESP-Hosted uses a custom implementation based on Protobufs.
+For the control path between the host and ESP peripheral, ESP-Hosted uses a custom implementation based on [Protobuf](https://developers.google.com/protocol-buffers).

 ## Connectivity Support